 • 100% whole grain: Whole wheat or spelt flour adds fiber that keeps you full longer.

-• Low sugar: Naturally sweetened with bananas, plus only honey or maple syrup.
-It uses only 1/3 cup of natural sweetener compared to 1 cup or more in other recipes.
+• Low sugar: This applesauce banana bread is naturally sweetened with bananas and only 1/3 cup of honey compared to 1 cup or more in other recipes.

-• Minimal oil: It’s a tried and true low fat banana bread containing only 2 tablespoons of oil and no butter in sight.
+• Minimal oil: It’s a tried and true moist banana bread containing only 2 tablespoons of oil and no butter in sight.

-• Delicious results: This quick bread has a glossy, sticky top of the loaf with a slight crack.
-When you take a bite it is full of sweet banana flavor, has the right amount of sweetness and just melts in your mouth.
+• Delicious results: Tender loaf with a glossy, sticky top with a slight crack.
+When you take a bite it’s full of sweet banana flavor, has the right amount of sweetness and just melts in your mouth.

 Ingredients for Applesauce Banana Bread

-This banana bread recipe contains simple ingredients.
+This homemade banana bread recipe contains simple ingredients.
 Actually so easy, even my kids can make it!

-Bananas, maple syrup, whole wheat flour, eggs, applesauce, baking powder, baking soda, salt, oil.
+Bananas, maple syrup, whole wheat flour, eggs, applesauce, baking powder, baking soda, vanilla, salt, oil.

-• Ripe bananas: Ripe bananas are very yellow with brown spots and are a must as they make bread sweet and moist.
+• Ripe bananas: Overripe bananas with brown spots are a must as they make bread sweet and moist.
 The uglier the bananas, the better.
 Even uglier than in my photo and video are perfect.
+You can use previously frozen bananas.
+Thaw and use the liquid that separates during defrosting as well.

-• A bit of oil: Any oil works like avocado oil, olive oil, grapeseed oil or melted coconut oil.
+• Oil: Any mild oil works like avocado oil, olive oil, grapeseed oil or melted coconut oil helps to avoid rubbery bread.

 How to Make Banana Bread with Applesauce